-Decorative Metals: The Truth Behind the Terms
+Decorative Metals: The Truth Behind Commonly Used Misleading Terms

 Metals start to look alike under paint.
 This cast and fabricated aluminum railing looks like it could be forged iron or cast iron in some respects.
 This continues to challenge the layperson and the professional alike in properly describing decorative metals.

-These seemingly technical terms, which at first glance appear meaningful in a universal way, are at their heart false and or misleading upon closer examination.
+These seemingly technical terms, which at first glance appear meaningful in a universal way, are at their heart, false and or misleading upon closer examination.
 At best, they can quickly lead to misunderstandings and confusion; at worst, they can end in project failure and legal peril.
 I’ve worked in the decorative metals trade for 25 years, both nationally and internationally, and here is my attempt at clearing up the confusion and getting everyone on the same page:

-Wrought Iron, Forged Iron, + Forged Steel
+What is the Difference Between Wrought Iron, Forged Iron, + Forged Steel?

 Wrought Iron is an actual, but now archaic, metal alloy, the predecessor of modern steels.
 It's an extremely durable, corrosion-resistant material with a grain similar to wood.
 It was generally graded in four classes.